-In any given year, it’s important to consider getting your flu shot for a number of reasons.
-But it’s safe to say that this flu season isn’t like the rest.
+In any given year, it’s important to get vaccinated against the flu for a number of reasons.
+But with an ongoing pandemic on our hands, there’s even more to consider.

 By now, we’re unfortunately very familiar with the far reaching effect and immense impact of this pandemic.
 The most apparent being the pressure on our healthcare system and its workers.